remorses/unframer/README.md

 }
 ```

--   Instead of using links to your Framer pages you should make links variables and set them when rendering the component.
-This is because links to Framer pages are not supported in `unframer`.
+-   Instead of using relative links to your Framer components you should either use link variables or absolute links (starting with https://, not links to other Framer pages).
+This is because links to Framer pages are encoded with opaque ids.

 -   Internationalization is not supported